thehui87/Learning-Godot/tutorial_physics_2d.md

 * Scene Kinematics: Handle shapes, collisions, broadphase, etc as nodes.
 See [Area2D](class_area2d),[StaticBody2D](class_staticbody2d),[KinematicBody2D](class_kinematicbody2d).
 * Scene Physics: Rigid bodies and constraints as nodes.
 See [RigidBody2D](class_rigidbody2d), and the joint nodes.

+### Units of Measure

+It is often a problem when integrating a 2D Physics engine to a game that such engines are optimized to work using meters as unit of measure.
+Godot 2D physics engine is designed to function properly in pixels, so all units and default values used for stabilization are tuned for this, making development more straightforward.

 ### CollisionObject2D

 [CollisionObject2D](class_collisionobject2d) is the (virtual) base node for everything that can be collided in 2D.
 Area2D, StaticBody2D, KinematicBody2D and RigidBody2D all inherit from it.
 This node contains a list of shapes (Shape2D) and a relative transform.
 This means that all collisionable objects in Godot can use multiple shapes at different transforms (offset/scale/rotation).
 Just remember that, as mentioned before, **non-uniform scale will not work for circle and capsule shapes**.